 Electrician Training Programs and Requirements

 Electrician apprenticeship programs include a minimum of 144 hours of instruction in the classroom each year.
-Classroom topics include blueprint reading, math, code requirements, electrical theory and safety.
 Students learn about special systems such as fire alarms, elevators and communications.
 Soldering techniques are also introduced.
+Classroom topics include:

 Associate of Science in Electrical Technology